vlanzarini80-source/Lanzarini-Model-Energy-Saving/BUSINESS_PLAN.md

 Protocol: Full compliance with the March 18th Communication Protocol.
 Trademark: "Open for Planet" is an exclusive Lanzarini trademark.
 Official Business Strategy - Lanzarini Model".
+The Lanzarini Model is a self-sustaining climate financing system: energy savings are contractually converted into carbon capture initiatives.